Lewis Falls may not be the tallest waterfall at Shenandoah National Park, but at 81 feet, it’s impressive.

 Follow this road to the amphitheater where you’ll find a parking lot that can accommodate at least two dozen vehicles.

-Here you’re also steps from shaded picnic grounds, a water fountain and restrooms.
-It’s a nice spot to relax or run around either before or after the waterfall hike.
+Here you’re steps from shaded picnic grounds, a water fountain and restrooms.
+It’s a nice spot to relax before or after this waterfall hike.

 The trailhead is located near the center of the parking lot.
 The trail immediately descends to an intersection with the white-blazed Appalachian Trail.

-Turn left at the trail marker, then turn right onto the blue-blazed trail.
-Fern fronds dominate both sides of the trail, emanating a fragrant scent as you descend the trail.
+Turn left at the trail marker, then turn right at the blue-blazed trail.
+Fern fronds dominate both sides of the trail, emanating a fragrant scent as you hike the trail.

 Continue on, deeper into the dense forest, and you’ll see massive downed trees with exposed roots.

-Under the shade of tall trees, it’s not hard to find mossy rocks and lichen-covered tree bark, too.
-At the .65-mile mark, a large rock outcropping appears on the left side of the trail.
+Under the shade of tall trees, you’ll see mossy rocks and lichen-covered tree bark.
+At the .65-mile mark, a large rock outcropping appears on the left of the trail.

-Keep walking and all of a sudden a lush ravine will materialize on the right-hand side of the trail.
+A lush ravine soon materializes on the right-hand side of the trail.
 Thankfully, the trail is still wide enough to comfortably push forward to the falls.

-Near the 1.1-mile mark, you will begin to hear the cascading water making its way to the falls.
+Near the 1.1-mile mark, you will hear the cascading water making its way to the falls.
 In another few steps, a small rock scramble adds to the fun of this hike.

 As you come into the daylight (much of the hike is shaded), a west-facing view of tree-covered mountains is visible on the right side.

-Gushing waters flow downstream into the waterfall in Virginia.
+Gushing waters flow downstream.
 Here there are several large rocks, many in the shade, to take a break to re-fuel and re-hydrate.

 But wait, there’s more.
-Continue past the viewpoint to an observation deck for an even more profound view of the tumbling falls.
-This, as they say, is the money shot.
+Continue past the viewpoint to an observation deck for a more profound view of the tumbling falls.
+This is the money shot.

 To get here, you’ll need to carefully maneuver a stone-filled water crossing to a steep dirt incline with a handrail.

-While this trail is a loop, the trail does not continue past the observation deck.
-Instead, backtrack 250 feet to the trail sign, then turn right onto the Appalachian Trail.
+While this trail is a loop, it does not continue past the observation deck.
+Instead, backtrack 250 feet to the trail sign, then turn right for the Appalachian Trail.

 As the loop continues, the dense forest views are much the same as on the descent to the falls.
 Only now, you’re ascending on the trail.

 Just past the 2-mile mark, the trail ends at the Rapidan Fire Road.
-Continue uphill for less than .1-mile, then turn left on the northbound section of the Appalachian Trail.
+Continue uphill for less than .1-mile, then turn left for the Appalachian Trail.

 Keep your eyes open for wildlife in this section.
 On my hike, I spied both a white-tailed deer and a mama bear with two cubs just off the trail.